Finchale

 exploring the abbey, we crossed the bridge over the River Wear and walked along

-the woodland footpath there, alongside the river.
+the woodland footpath alongside the river.
 There are two paths – one leading

 through woodland and the other that would eventually take you to nearby Durham